Casein Intolerance: What the Science Says

 Traditional dairy from sheep and goats, which naturally contains predominantly A2-type casein and is often fermented, may also be easier for many people to tolerate.

-Compared with modern, highly processed dairy products and sanitised living environments, that simple village lifestyle may have quietly supported my long-term tolerance in ways science is only now beginning to explain.
+Compared with modern, highly processed dairy products and sanitized living environments, that simple village lifestyle may have quietly supported my long-term tolerance in ways science is only now beginning to explain.

 Should You Avoid Casein?